Great apes at the San Diego Zoo got coronavirus vaccines: ‘These animals are incredibly precious’

 “It makes quite a bit of sense.
 These animals are incredibly precious,” he said.
 “There’s a very finite number of great apes in captivity.”

 The apes have responded well to the vaccines, the zoo said.
-Among the troop that received the doses, according to National Geographic, is an orangutan name Karen, who made history in 1994 as the first ape to undergo open heart surgery.
+Among the troop that received the doses, according to National Geographic, is an orangutan named Karen, who made history in 1994 as the first ape to undergo open heart surgery.

-Zoetis began its research on coronavirus vaccines for animals last March, when a dog in Hong Kong contracted the virus, the firm says in a news release.
+Zoetis began its research on coronavirus vaccines for animals in March 2020, when a dog in Hong Kong contracted the virus, the firm says in a news release.
 Its doses work similarly to the vaccine created by Novavax, which uses simulated spike proteins that trigger an immune system response.
 The company says its studies have shown the vaccine is safe for other animals including dogs and cats.

-Since the beginning of the pandemic, experts have warned that covid could wipe out endangered species like chimpanzees, gorillas and other great apes.
+Since the beginning of the pandemic, experts have warned that covid-19 could wipe out endangered species like chimpanzees, gorillas and other great apes.
 There are fewer than 5,000 gorillas remaining in the wild, according to National Geographic.

 Last year, the International Union for Conservation of Nature urged people to stay at least 33 feet away from great apes in the wild and at zoos to avoid transmitting the coronavirus.
-In a letter published in Nature on last March, a group of experts also asked countries with wild ape populations to reduce field research and shut down wildlife tourism.
+In a letter published in Nature in March 2020, a group of experts also asked countries with wild ape populations to reduce field research and shut down wildlife tourism.

 Other animals have also contracted the virus.
-In April 2020, the Bronx Zoo said four tigers and three lions tested positive for covid.
+In April, the Bronx Zoo said four tigers and three lions tested positive for coronavirus.
 Around the same time, two house cats in New York also tested positive.
 In Pakistan, officials said last month they suspect two white tiger cubs died of covid-19.

 Mink, in particular, have had a high infection rate.
-Scientists grew so concerned about a virus mutation in the animals in Denmark, which is one of the world’s largest fur producers, that the government made plans to cull every mink in the country.
+Scientists grew so concerned about a virus mutation in the animals in Denmark, which is one of the world’s largest fur producers, that the government made plans to euthanize every mink in the country.

-Zoetis is currently conducting vaccine trials on mink, the company said in a news release.
+Zoetis is conducting vaccine trials on mink, the company said in a news release.
 A spokesperson told National Geographic that many zoos have requested doses of the vaccine for their great apes.
 The company expects to distribute those by June.
 Zoetis has also shared research with zoos throughout the country and with a zoo in Prague, where a gorilla and two lions recently contracted the virus.

 The San Diego Wildlife Alliance said it hopes to administer vaccines to other animals at the San Diego Zoo, including the gorilla troop at the safari park and possibly big cats at the zoo, Lamberski told National Geographic.

-The vaccine has offered a glimmer hope for wildlife experts.
+The vaccine has offered a glimmer of hope for wildlife experts.
 But the work isn’t over, Lamberski said in an interview with Insider.

 “That big sigh of relief isn’t going to come until our entire community is vaccinated, until the vaccine gets to, you know, remote communities all over the world, to areas where gorillas live in the wild,” she said.